renee-kh4n/CPP-Frame-Extraction/README.md

 .\vcpkg integrate install

-//It doesn�t work with the file path �/Renee Khan/� because there is a space Shorten or move to C:/
+//It doesn’t work with the file path “/Renee Khan/” because there is a space Shorten or move to C:/